devforfu/devforfu.github.io/_posts/2018-06-27-decision-trees.md

 <h4 class="header" id="ensemble">Ensemble Methods and Random Forests</h4>

 Ok, now we have an implemented classifier and can use it to classify various dataset.
-However, let's take a look at what's going on if we try to train a tree on various subsets of the original dataset:
+However, what's going on if we try to train a tree on various subsets of the original dataset? **Figure 2** shows decision trees trained on three distinct random splits of the dataset.

 ![TreeExample](/assets/img/decision_tree/trees.png){: .center-image}
+<em class="figure">Fig 2.
+Group of decision trees trained using different dataset splits</em>

 Despite that the root nodes are almost equal, the trees are a bit different in their leaves and inner nodes.
 It means that you're going to get different